 About the Bakery

-Bakery La Dolce Vita is a family-owned New York-style Italian bakery with two locations in Northern Wake County.
+Bakery La Dolce Vita is a family-owned Italian bakery specializing in New York-style baked goods with two locations in Northern Wake County.
 They are the only Italian bakery in the greater Raleigh-area that bakes fresh daily.

-We also sell Hershey’s ice cream with 24 flavors in our Wakefield store and six flavors in Rolesville, available in cups and cones that we make fresh in the bakery.
+We also sell Hershey’s ice cream with 24 flavors in our Wakefield store and six flavors in Rolesville, available in cups and cones made fresh in the bakery.
 Shakes, banana splits, sundaes and ice cream ala mode is available on any of the pastries and bakery items that we sell.

 Coffee, soda, milk, ice tea and water are also available in both stores.